johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The part of the command that reads `sleep .3` means display each QR-Code for .3 seconds.
 You can change this value if you want.
 If it's a large file it may take a while to show all the QR-Codes.
-Press `Ctrl C` if you want to stop the parade of QR-Codes.
+Press `Ctrl C` if you want to stop the parade of QR-Codes before the program is finished displaying all the QR-Codes.

 Run the above command again but this time use your smartphone to make a video of the QR-Code parade.
 Email the video to a friend or email it to yourself for this demonstration.
 You don't need to email the video at all for the purposes of this demonstation - the point is for you to understand that you can get a text file out of Private Key Vault by taking a video of QR-Codes flashed on the screen and that you can send it to someone with another Private Key Vault and import it without ever connecting to the Internet and with out connecting to any other devices as we will soon see.

 Record a video:
 `raspivid -t 30000 -w 640 -h 480 -fps 25 -b 1200000 -p 0,0,640,480 -o pivideo.h264`
+The -t 30000 in the line above makes the recording process last for 30 seconds.

+Stop the recording process with the following command:
+`pkill raspivid`

 Convert the video to mp4 format:
 `MP4Box -add pivideo.h264 pivideo.mp4`